georgekinnear/cj-meta-analysis/lit-search/README.md

 ## Managing the data
 From this, produce a single list of papers.
+- The lens.org results are saved here: https://www.lens.org/lens/search/scholar/list?collectionId=190655

 Divide them up for us to evaluate according to the criteria above.
 (TODO: decide a way to do this, and a method for recording the decisions.)
+- This is another copy of the lens.org results, where we could remove items to filter them out: https://www.lens.org/lens/search/scholar/list?collectionId=190654 - but that's perhaps hard to keep track of which ones have been screened already.

 Ultimately this should result in a filtered list of papers where we have identified that CJ was used and there should be judgement data that we could include in our analysis.